dojo/docs/developer/svn.rst

      Dojo development trunk
      https://svn.dojotoolkit.org/src/view/committer/all/trunk dojotoolkit

 Click "ok" in the dialog box if a dialog box comes up discussing a host key.
 You will then be asked for your user login password at dojotoolkit.org.
 Provide it.
-You will then see a list of files being retreived from the server, and when it's finished, you will have your very own checkout!
+You will then see a list of files being retrieved from the server, and when it's finished, you will have your very own checkout!

 Next, take a minute to update your svn config settings (see section below).